kisonecat/tikzjax/README.md

 TikZJax converts `script` tags (containing TikZ code) into SVGs.

-See a live demo at http://tikzjax.com/
+See a static demo at http://tikzjax.com/

+There is a live demo at https://tikzjax-demo.glitch.me/ thanks to [@christianp](https://github.com/christianp).

 ## Example